 Legislative Advocacy

 The National Latina Institute for Reproductive Justice advocates for public policy that makes it easier to have an abortion.
-It advocates against abortion regulations and the Hyde Amendment, 10 which blocks federal funds from being used to pay for abortions with the exceptions for rape, incest or if the pregnancy can endanger the woman’s life.
-11
+It opposes abortion regulations and the Hyde Amendment, which blocks federal funds from being used to pay for abortions with the exceptions for rape, incest or if the pregnancy can endanger the woman’s life.
+56

-The National Latina Institute for Reproductive Justice advocates against religious refusals to provide abortion and contraception, parental notification laws, state-mandated restrictions on abortion, and crisis pregnancy centers, which it calls “fake clinics that often target communities of color.”
-12
+The National Latina Institute for Reproductive Justice opposes conscience exemptions from to providing abortion and contraception, parental notification laws, state-mandated restrictions on abortion, and crisis pregnancy centers, which it calls “fake clinics that often target communities of color.”
+8

 Leadership

 Jessica Gonzalez-Rojas was named the National Latina Institute for Reproductive Justice executive director in 2011 and held the post until 2021.
-20
+27 Gonzalez-Rojas has served as a Democratic member of the New York State Assembly since 2021 representing a New York City district.
+28

 References